Reconsidering Learning Objectives in Unbiased Recommendation with Unobserved Confounders: Introduction

-In this paper, we provide answers to the above research questions.
-We first revisit the unbiased recommendation from the distribution shift perspective, and then present a theoretical analysis of unbiased learning towards explicit guidance and explanation for current algorithm design.
+In this paper, we provide answers to the research question stated above.
+We first revisit unbiased recommendation from the perspective of distribution shift and then present a theoretical analysis of unbiased learning to provide explicit guidance and explanation for the current algorithm design.
 Our analysis shows that many unbiased learning objectives essentially optimize different terms in our bound.
-Unlike existing bounds~\cite{schnabel2016recommendations,wang2019doubly}, our bounds explicitly suggest accounting for the unconfoundedness assumption, which is important as this assumption may not hold in the real-world.
-We provide important insights that our theoretical generalization bounds allows us to understand why and how unbiased uniform data helps to improve unbiased learning performance.
-Inspired by our theoretical analysis and insights, we propose a novel unbiased algorithm, AST, which can maintains rigorous theoretical justification and address limitations of current algorithms.
-Extensive experiments on both semi-synthetic and real-world datasets demonstrate the effectiveness of AST.
+Unlike existing bounds~\cite{schnabel2016recommendations, wang2019doubly}, our bounds explicitly suggest accounting for the unobserved confounders, which is important since the assumption of unobserved confounders may not hold in the real world (please see details in \S~\ref{sec:assump}).
+Our theoretical generalization bounds pave the way for us to understand why and how unbiased uniform data improves unbiased learning performance.
+We further provide insights into our theory analysis and propose a novel unbiased learning algorithm, Adversarial Self-Training (AST), which effectively minimizes the upper bound of the error and reduces the unbiased generalization gap.
+We evaluate AST on both real-world and semi-synthetic datasets and conduct ablation studies to analyze its behaviors.
+Extensive experimental results validate the effectiveness of AST.
+The main contributions of this work can be summarized as follows: \begin{itemize}[leftmargin=*] \item We reconsider unbiased learning objectives proposed recently for recommendation from the perspective of distribution shift and provide a novel theoretical analysis towards explicit guidance and explanations for algorithm design. \item We provide important insights that our theoretical generalization bounds allow us to understand why and how unbiased uniform data helps to improve unbiased learning performance. \item Inspired by our theoretical analysis, we propose a novel unbiased algorithm, AST, which can maintain rigorous theoretical justification and address limitations of current algorithms.
+Extensive experiments on both semi-synthetic and real-world datasets also demonstrate the effectiveness of AST. \end{itemize}

-Due to page limits, \textit{all proofs and a detailed discussion of related work, are given in the Appendix}.